rsk5492/Orb-Gazer-VR/README.md

 * Install iTween from the Unity Asset Store.
 * Go to build settings and change the target to Android/IOS.
 * Build the application and save the apk or ipa file.
-* Install the file on your device and Enjoy the VR experience.
+* Install the file on your device and enjoy the VR experience.

 ## Preview